 Shocking a pool, in our opinion, is to be used for disinfection purposes only--like a fecal incident or disease outbreak.
 Shocking for oxidation reasons should be a sign that normal chlorination is unable to handle your bather load.

-As you may already know, our enzyme products break down and digest non-living organic waste to help chlorine be more efficient.
-In doing so, the amount of chloramines are reduced, since chlorine has a better chance at complete oxidation of organic waste.
+Enzymes break down and digest non-living organic waste to help chlorine be more efficient.
 With the exception of fecal incidents at the pool, Orenda enzymes can drastically reduce the need to shock, if not eliminate it.
 Like anything, of course, there are always exceptions that depend on other factors.
 Generally speaking, enzymes do the heavy lifting for chlorine against carbon-based bather waste, so there is more chlorine available to address everything else.

-Enzymes do not disinfect anything.
-They do not directly attack chloramines either—just their organic sources.
+Enzymes do not disinfect anything, nor directly attack chloramines.
 Even in an enzyme-treated pool, some chloramines will still form and off-gas into the air, but the amount of them can be reduced.
 We have personal experience of training in indoor swimming pools where the air quality was dramatically improved with the use of Orenda enzymes.

 Systems to eliminate chloramines

 For waterborne mono- and di-chloramines, there may not be anything more effective at point-of-contact destruction than Ultra-Violet (UV) is a very effective destroyer.
 Even low pressure UV can destroy monochloramine (but lacks the wavelengths to destroy dichloramine or trichloramine).
 The downside of UV is that it is located in the pump room, and has to wait for water to circulate through it.
 It can only kill what it sees, and if your pool has poor circulation or a high bather load (or both), UV may not be able to keep up.
 This is what we refer to as a point-of-contact system.
 That said, it's incredibly effective at what it does.